History

 (PSP Investments) of Canada.

+now fully privatized.
 In July 2011, HOCHTIEF AirPort and the consortium

 partners at Budapest Airport jointly acquire the